huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image.md

 * `image_url` - (Optional, String, ForceNew) The URL of the external image file in the OBS bucket.
 This parameter is mandatory when you create a private image from an external file uploaded to an OBS bucket.
 The format is *OBS bucket name:Image file name*.

+* `volume_id` - (Optional, String, ForceNew) Specifies the ID of the data disk.
+This parameter is mandatory when you create a private data image from an ECS, and the data disk must be bound to the ECS instance.
+  Changing this parameter will create a new resource.

 * `min_ram` - (Optional, Int) The minimum memory of the image in the unit of MB.
 The default value is 0, indicating that the memory is not restricted.